International Board (Extraordinary Council)

 Vera Mijojlic has been a journalist and cultural reporter as a well as an activist on behalf of human rights and refugees.
 Hailing from ex-Yugoslavia, her career path reflects her diverse interests in cinema, history, cultural heritage and the politics of culture of the Balkans and Eastern Europe.
 In Los Angeles since 1992, she founded the first-ever festival of films from South East Europe, the Southeast European Film Festival.
 Prior to 1992 Vera worked for major international motion picture companies filming in ex-Yugoslavia, including location filming for the historic ’84 Winter Olympic Games in Sarajevo.
 She also served as director of marketing and PR for the Avala Film Studios in Belgrade, and wrote extensively about films and cultural events for numerous daily papers, magazines, and cultural reviews.
 Vera is a frequent public speaker at trade and community events, and guest lecturer at universities.
 She takes pride in her community service, and has a distinguished record in humanitarian work.

-Although new to the Levantine advisory board in 2012, Amitis Motevalli was privy to the early conversations about creating a Middle Eastern cultural arts center for Los Angeles back in 2000.
-Born in Tehran, Iran, Amitis moved to the US in 1977; in 1995 she received a BA from SFSU in Art with a minor in Women’s studies, and in 1998 an MFA from Claremont Graduate University.
+Amitis Motevalli was born in Tehran, Iran, and moved to the US in 1977; in 1995 she received a BA from SFSU in Art with a minor in Women’s studies, and in 1998 an MFA from Claremont Graduate University.
 Her work as an artist incorporates a combination of near-eastern aesthetic with a western art education.
 Motevalli states, “Being an immigrant in the US shows in my work cultural plurality, natural and learned.
 In all of my work, I create a dialogue that presents alternatives to dominant canons in research and reflection of the present as well as history.”

 Amitis Motevalli is a recent recipient of the Center for Cultural Innovation Artistic Innovation Award, the Danish Arts Council International Resident Artist Award, the California Community Foundation Fellowship and the Visions of California Award, a James Irvine Foundation Fellowship and the NEA/Warhol Foundation artist fellow.
 Motevalli is also the director of The William Grant Still Arts Center.
 She currently lives and works in Los Angeles, exhibiting art internationally as well as organizing to create an active and resistant cultural discourse through information exchange, either in art, pedagogy or organizing artist and educators.
 Visit her site.